Visa requirements for Saint Kitts and Nevis citizens

-Visa requirements for Saint Kitts and Nevis citizens are administrative entry restrictions imposed by the authorities of foreign states on citizens of Saint Kitts and Nevis. citizens of Saint Kitts and Nevis had visa-free or visa on arrival access (including eTAs) to 157 countries and territories, ranking the Saint Kitts and Nevis passport 25th in terms of travel freedom according to the Henley Passport Index.
+Visa requirements for Saint Kitts and Nevis citizens are administrative entry restrictions imposed by the authorities of foreign states on citizens of Saint Kitts and Nevis.
+As of 2025 citizens of Saint Kitts and Nevis had visa-free or visa on arrival access (including eTAs) to 154 countries and territories, ranking the Saint Kitts and Nevis passport 27th, in terms of travel freedom according to the Henley Passport Index and it is ranked 20th by the Global Passport Power Rank.

-In 2022, four new visa waivers have been signed, bringing the total visa-free or visa on arrival access (including eTAs) to 161 countries, ranking the Saint Kitts and Nevis passport as the number one Caribbean passport (tied with Barbados) and 24th overall in the world in terms of travel freedom at the time.